ramr/redmine-2.0-openshift-quickstart/README.md

 Redmine is open source and released under the terms of the GNU General Public License v2 (GPL).

-More information can be found on the official Redmine set (www.redmine.org) Running on OpenShift
+More information can be found at www.redmine.org

+Running on OpenShift
 --------------------